 Most parents can’t stand to watch their teen overeat, or sit around and be lazy.
 They want to do something about it!

 This often turns into nagging, inspirational discussions, or offers of help.

-As mentioned above, these direct interventions often fall flat with teens.
+These direct interventions often fall flat with teens.

 The good news, though, is that there are plenty of things you can do to help your teen without harming her.

 Here are four positive ways to encourage healthy eating and weight:

 #1: Create a Healthy Food Environment